iveskins/hugo-book-blog/content/posts/troubleshooting-together.md

-Aside from the general best practice of making changes in a shared change controled environment (like not doing so without prio planning and communication) When troublesshooting in an environment that no-one is using for anything important currently, it's important that you can put everything back how you found it at the end.
-This helps prevent configuration drift, and breaking things for the next guy.
+Aside from the general best practice of making changes in a shared change controled environment (like not doing so without prior planning and communication) When trouble shooting in an environment that no-one is using for anything important currently, it's still important to put everything back how you found it when you're finished.
+This helps prevent configuration drift, and breaking things for the next person.
-When troubleshooting, you should keep a detailed and time ordered list of the changes to configuration.
-So you always know what you changed, and how to reverse it back when your done.
+When troubleshooting, you should keep a detailed and time ordered list of the things you have done.
+Especially changes to configuration, so you know how to reverse these chaneges after.